RyuuXS/Reforestation/README.md

-## What do you call a troublesome Canadian high schooler?
-A poutine.
+## What do you get hanging from Apple trees?
+Sore arms.